Method Used: FUE (Follicular Unit Extraction)

 At Harley Street Hair Transplant Clinics, we are well aware of the pressures facing men to look good all the time!
 With a healthy beard being considered as a sign of good health and looks, many men come to us looking for a beard transplant.

-A beard transplant, or facial hair transplant, looks to promote healthy hair growth by implanting healthy hair follicles from a donor area onto the beard area.
+A beard transplant, or facial hair transplant, in essence transplants (or “transports”) healthy hair follicles by implanting them from the patient donor area (which is typically the back of the patient’s scalp) onto the areas of hair loss of the beard area.
 All of our beard transplants are carried out by certified hair transplant surgeons.
 Hair loss, or having sparse facial hair, is a common problem for adult men of all ages.

 If you’re concerned about facial hair loss, here’s some helpful information to help you regain your confidence.